vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 ]
 {% endhighlight %}

-A single filter can be either a basic filter (selecting dictinct values) or a complex filter (having multiple conditions).
+There are two types of filters:
+* **Basic filter**, which selects dictinct values.
+* **Complex filter**, which has multiple conditions.

 The following is an example of a basic filter with two distinct values, "Canada" and "India."
 The target describes the table and column within the data PBI model.

 {% highlight json %}
 {